 • Although they’re generally low, layaway plans do come with associated fees, such as service, restocking, and cancellation fees — and some of these may be non-refundable.

-• If the customer fails to pay on time or in full, they might forfeit some or all of the money they’ve already put toward the purchase (though this varies by vendor, so check with the individual retailer you’re considering for full details).
+• If the customer makes late payments or fails to pay in full, they might forfeit some or all of the money they’ve already put toward the purchase (though this varies by vendor, so check with the individual retailer you’re considering for full details).

 • Repayment terms can be inflexible and it’s up to the vendor to set the repayment schedule.

 Stores That Offer Layaway Plans

 Layaway was originally offered back in the 1930s as a result of the Great Depression, then began fading away when the history of credit cards reveals that using “plastic,” as it’s sometimes known, became more common later in the 20th century.

-The history of recessions tells us they do happen over the years, and the popularity of layaway later resurged during the Great Recession of 2007-2009.
+The history of recessions tells us they do happen over the years, and the popularity of layaway surged again during the Great Recession of 2007-2009.